-- (ii) Non-Contact time primarily includes such work as assessment, learning portfolios, planning, parent contact, preparation of activities and administration. - (iii) An early childhood teacher's/kaiako availability to the children in cases of accident or emergency will not be diminished during this period.

-(iv) Where an early childhood teacher/kaiako is required in an emergency to work in excess of 35 child contact hours per week, the non-contact time not utilised shall be carried forward to be utilised within a month, or, where the employer elects to do so, overtime shall apply as in sub clause (b) of Part 7 or sub clause (a) and (b) of Part 8.
+- (ii) Non-Contact time primarily includes such work as assessment, learning portfolios, planning, parent contact, preparation of activities and administration. - (iii) An early childhood teacher's/kaiako availability to the children in cases of accident or emergency will not be diminished during this period. - (iv) Where an early childhood teacher/kaiako is required in an emergency to work in excess of 35 child contact hours per week, the non-contact time not utilised shall be carried forward to be utilised within a month, or, where the employer elects to do so, overtime shall apply as in sub clause (b) of Part 7 or sub clause (a) and (b) of Part 8. - (e) All hours of work shall be continuous from the time of starting each day without any breaks other than a rostered paid ten minute morning and afternoon refreshment break daily for each employee and a rostered one hour lunch break daily between the hours of 11.00 a.m. and 2.30 p.m. for each employee.

-(e) Breaks

-All hours of work shall be continuous from the time of starting each day without any breaks other than a rostered paid ten-minute morning and afternoon refreshment break daily for each employee and a rostered one hour lunch break daily between the hours of 11.00 a.m. and 2.30 p.m. for each employee.
 No employee shall be required to work longer than three hours without a refreshment break or five hours without a meal break.
-The lunch break may be reduced to not less than 30 minutes, by mutual agreement between the employer and the employee, or to meet an emergency at the centre.
+The lunch break may be reduced to not less than 30 minutes, by mutual agreement between the employer and the employee, or to meet an emergency at the centre. - (f) No employee shall be required to work other than their contracted hours unless they are willing.
+It is expected that no child will be left unattended.